JRHacka/Blog-Site/jrhacka/content/post/Netmon.md

 Before we can begin exploring the site we need to successfully login.
 First thing to always do is check default credintials.
 After doing some quick Googling you find the username and password.
 Unforutanetly prtgadmin does not work, so on to plan B. There's some tools and ways we could bruteforce this perhaps, but this PRTGNetworkMonitor appears to be a pretty popular software.
 Being the creative hackers we are lets see if we can see the configuration files via the anonymous ftp.
 According to https://kb.paessler.com/en/topic/463-how-and-where-does-prtg-store-its-data we can find the configuration files stored as PRTG Configuration.dat and that seems like a good a place to start as any.

 Jumping back into anonymous ftp we are gonna head to the directory specified from that site.
-I found the following four interesting files, and grabbed them.
-From there I opened up each in Sublime, and if you aren't using Sublime you're wrong, and did some key word searching.
-I got lucky and had started with admin, and got a hit right away.
+The directroy these files are stored in is Program Data, and at first it doesn't appear because it is hidden.
+Running the show directory command with a -a will now reveal program data.
+Navigating through there the config.old/.old.bak/.dat should catch your attention.
+When you open that up you see in the .old.bak file an admin username and password.

 BUTTTTT it still didn't work.
 After banging my head on the wall I realized it was a .old document, and it had a year in it.
 I changed the year to 2019 and was in.
 Cash money it's time to explore this site.